microsoft/FluidFramework/docs/examples/badge.md

 First, clone the Badge repository here:
    <https://dev.azure.com/FluidDeveloperProgram/Developer%20Preview/_git/fluid-badge>.

-Since the Git repository is authenticated, it is easiest to visit the URL above and click the "Clone" button in the top-right corner of the UI.
+Since the Git repository is authenticated, it is easiest to visit the link above and click the "Clone" button in the top-right corner of the UI.
 Follow the resulting instructions to clone the repo.

+Once you've cloned the repo, you'll need to set up access to the [private Fluid NPM feed](../guide/package-feed.md).
+On Windows, you can run the `npm run auth` command to automate this process.

-Once you've cloned the repo, run `npm install` in the root of the repository to install dependencies.
+Now that you have access to the private feed, run `npm install` in the root of the repository to install dependencies.

 Finally, you can open the folder in Visual Studio Code.